ISISNeutronMuon/SScanSS-2/CONTRIBUTING.md

         > python make.py --build-sscanss

 2. To build executable for editor use:

         > python make.py --build-editor

+3. Install the create-dmg tool by running the following command.
+If requried [brew](https://brew.sh) has to be installed first.

+        > brew install create-dmg

+4. Once create-dmg is installed, The sscanss-2 disk image is built using the following commands after navigating to **installer/macos**.
+The dmg file will be created in the same folder.

+   > chmod +x build_dmg.sh (run once)
+   > ./build_dmg.sh

+5. Open sscanss.dmg and copy the editor and the sscanss app into the applications folder.